 An employee must have at least 26 weeks' continuous service in order to qualify for the right, and can still only make one application within any 12 month period.
 The employer is only able to refuse a request for flexible working on certain grounds.
 It should be noted that employees do not have an automatic right to flexible working but rather a right to make a request to the employer.

 In order to make a request the employee must submit a written request to their employer stating that it is an application made under the statutory procedure.
 The application must be dated, specify the change(s) that the employee is seeking and when the employee wishes it to take effect.
 The employee must also address any effects this change would have on the employer's business and how such issues could be dealt with.
 They should also state whether they have made an application before and, if so, when it was made.

 The employer has a duty to deal with any request in a reasonable manner, and to issue a decision within three months from the date of the application unless a longer period has been agreed.
-Acas have produced a Code of Practice on handling in a reasonable manner requests to work flexibly and a supplementary good practice guide.
+Acas have produced a Code of Practice on handling in a reasonable manner requests to work flexibly.
 Employers should follow the Code as far as possible when dealing with flexible working requests as Employment Tribunals must take it into consideration when deciding whether a request was handled reasonably.